Appentus-Training/ViewMediator/README.md

         }
     }

-That above pattern greatly simplyfies the situatation where you have to select one option from many , normally you will setup a click listener on all of them and whenere a view is cliked you manually update that view and other views , the problem with that approach is that all views have to know about other views **Violation of** [Principle of Least Knowledge](https://en.wikipedia.org/wiki/Law_of_Demeter) you can not add or remove views in the layout wihtout breaking exsiting code, means the code is never closed for modification (a violation of [SOLID](https://en.wikipedia.org/wiki/SOLID) )
+That above pattern greatly simplyfies the situatation where you have to select one option from many , normally you will setup a click listener on all of them and whenere a view is cliked you manually update that view and other views , the problem with that approach is that all views have to know about other views **Violation of** [Principle of Least Knowledge](https://en.wikipedia.org/wiki/Law_of_Demeter) you can not add or remove views in the layout wihtout breaking exsiting code, means the code is never closed for modification (a violation of [Open Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) )

 **With ViewMediator views do not have to know about each other you can add/remove any number of views just in the layout and everything will work the same as it were before  and you don't have to touch existing code for that.**